WELCOME TO SLICING TOMATOES

 Thus, Slicing Tomatoes features poems and prose, stemming from that inexplicable place, maybe unearthing itself from somewhere deep in the DNA, from an ancestor who was a storyteller, an ancestor who yearned to be a storyteller, an ancestor who told stories through different mediums, outside of the written word, like in the secret code of how she sliced tomatoes.

 You can access the latest poems and prose on this site under the Poetry & Prose tab.
 There you will find new as well as reprinted pieces, all paired with beautiful art from Filipina artists hailing not just from the Motherland but the United States, Australia, Japan, Switzerland, the Netherlands, and Dubai, along with guest featured non-Filipina artists, all of whom you can read more about on the Featured Artists page.
 In these pieces, I hope you will find not only beauty, but be moved to a place of compassion, empathy, meaningful discussion, and maybe even inspiration to tell your own stories.

 Any questions about this site can be directed to the Contact page.
 I look forward to hearing from you, and thank you for stopping by.

 Philippine-born and LA-raised, Elsa Valmidiano is an Ilocana-American essayist and poet whose ancestral roots hail from Uyaoy and Ubbog in Bacnotan, La Union through her mother, and Labnig in San Juan (Lapog) as well as the town proper of Cabugao, Ilocos Sur through her father.
 She currently resides in Oakland.
-She is the author of We Are No Longer Babaylan, her debut essay collection forthcoming from New Rivers Press in November 2020.
+She is the author of We Are No Longer Babaylan, her debut essay collection from New Rivers Press.
 She is a recipient of their Editors’ Choice selection from their 2018 Many Voices Project competition in Prose.